Recollection Wisconsin Digitization Initiative: Student Information

 Application timeline

-• Nov 30: Participation agreement signed and project planning worksheet completed
+• Apr 1: Participation agreement signed and project planning worksheet started for summer 2026 cohort

 Information for students [printable PDF]